 |Fees||Several types of fees, depending on the loan terms, may be charged periodically such as an annual fee or inactivity fee for non-usage.||Fees are generally paid upfront in the form of closing costs (typically 3% to 5% of the loan amount)|

 |When might it make sense to borrow?||HELOCs can be useful for shorter-term needs or situations where a borrower may want to access funds over a specified period of time||Cash-out refinances may be useful if borrowers need a large sum of money that is often used to improve their financial situation on the whole (for example to pay off debt or to finance a large home improvement project).|

 Like most things in the world of finance, the answer to which option is better will vary by person based on their individual financial circumstances and unique needs.
 In some situations, a HELOC may make more sense than a cash-out refinance and vice versa.

-HELOCs can be useful for shorter-term needs or situations where a borrower may want access to funds over a certain period of time, for example when completing a home renovation.
-Because HELOCs generally have a variable interest.
+Because HELOCs generally have a variable interest, they can be useful for shorter-term needs or situations where a borrower may want access to funds over a certain period of time, for example when completing a home renovation.

 Cash-out refinances can make sense if there is a need for a large sum of money or if they can be used as a tool to improve your financial situation on the whole.

 Both a home equity line of credit and a cash-out refinance have fees associated with them.
 With a cash-out refinance, fees are paid upfront in the form of loan closing costs.
 With a HELOC, several types of fees can be charged periodically such as an annual fee or inactivity fee for non-usage.
 One way for a borrower to reduce these fees is to shop around and compare lenders.